VS

 Space and Everyday Use:

-In terms of boot space, the Tesla Model 3 offers clearly more room – 594 L compared to 185 L. That’s a difference of about 409 L.
+Looking at boot space, the Tesla Model 3 offers substantially more boot space – 594 L compared to 185 L. That’s a difference of about 409 L.

-When it comes to payload, Tesla Model 3 to a small extent takes the win – 377 kg compared to 325 kg.
+When it comes to payload, the Tesla Model 3 carries slightly more – 377 kg compared to 325 kg.
 That’s a difference of about 52 kg.

 Who wins the race in the data check?